 That depends on which wrinkle filler you use.

 Just like natural collagen, collagen replacements begin to lose form.
 That means they will eventually wear down.
 Treatment may require collagen injections two to four times a year to maintain the smoothing effects.
 The “softer” hyaluronic acid fillers like Restylane and Juvederm last three to nine months or longer depending on the product and where it is placed.
 Other fillers last longer:

-- Juvederm Voluma and Perlane last up to one year or longer
+- Juvederm Voluma, Restylane Lyft, and Perlane last up to one year or longer.

-- Radiesse up to one and a half years
+- Radiesse and Juvederm Vollure last up to one and a half years.